 Onsen Hot Pools

-After your lake cruise head out for an evening of relaxing at Queenstown’s only hot pools.
+After your lake cruise head out for an evening of relaxing at the best hot pools in Queenstown.
 The Onsen Hot Pools are located only a 10-minute drive from Queenstown and offer amazing mountain views.
 Unlike many hot pools around New Zealand, Onsen offers many private hot pools that you book to have completely to yourself – ideal for a couple enjoying a honeymoon.
 Enjoy alone, or bring along your partner, friends, or family since each pool comfortably fits up to 4 adults.